ngParty/ng-metadata/docs/api/router-deprecated/class.md

 So we can "inject it" via `@Input('<') $router: ChildRouter` binding to our component class.
 The binding is available once the component has been activated, and the `$routerOnActivate` hook is called.

-It is highly recommeded to use this local `Router` for imperative navigation handling via `navigate()` and related methods
+It is highly recommended to use this local `Router` for imperative navigation handling via `navigate()` and related methods

 ###### members
 > it has quite huge API: [`Router`](https://github.com/ngParty/ng-metadata/tree/master/src/router-deprecated/router.ts).